-Tropical Storm Delta Forms; Forecast To Hit Gulf Coast As Hurricane Late This Week
+Tropical Storm Delta Forms, Is Forecast To Hit Gulf Coast As Hurricane Late This Week

-Tropical Storm Delta, which formed in the Caribbean Sea Monday morning, is expected to strengthen into a hurricane before reaching the northern Gulf Coast on Friday, the National Hurricane Center says.
+Tropical Storm Delta, which formed in the Caribbean Sea on Monday morning, is expected to strengthen into a hurricane before reaching the northern Gulf Coast on Friday, the National Hurricane Center says.

 Delta continues 2020's record Atlantic storm season, which exhausted the traditional list of alphabetized names last month.
 It's the earliest arrival of a 25th named storm.
 And like several other recent storms, its forecast path includes Louisiana.

-"All of Louisiana needs to prepare for Tropical Storm #Delta," Gov. John Bel Edwards said via Twitter Monday morning.
+"All of Louisiana needs to prepare for Tropical Storm #Delta," Gov. John Bel Edwards said via Twitter on Monday morning.
 He urged residents to keep an eye on the news and listen for advisories from local officials.

 The system will likely become Hurricane Delta late Tuesday or early Wednesday as it passes from the Caribbean into the Gulf of Mexico, forecasters say.
-The hurricane center expects Delta's winds to top 105 mph three days from now, although cool off-shore waters near southwestern Louisiana and Mississippi could weaken the storm before landfall.
+The hurricane center expects Delta's winds to top 105 mph three days from now, although cool offshore waters near southwestern Louisiana and Mississippi could weaken the storm before landfall.

 "Now is the time to put your hurricane plans into action," the National Weather Service office in New Orleans said on Monday.